-Civil rights advocate and author Andrea Dworkin speaks to a federal commission on pornography in New York in this Jan.
-1986 photo.
+Civil rights advocate and author Andrea Dworkin speaks to a federal commission on pornography in New York in this 1986 photo.
 Dworkin was a feminist who viewed pornography as a violation of women's civil rights and a direct cause of rape and violence.
+She denied First Amendment protections for pornography.
 She died at age 58 in 2005.
+(AP Photo/Richard Drew, used with permission from the Associated Press)

 In defense of women’s rights, Andrea Dworkin (1946–2005), a radical feminist writer and theorist, launched sweeping attacks on pornography that led to harsh criticism of her by civil libertarians as well as by anti-feminists.